Diamondbacks vs. Phillies Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 65 hits with 11 doubles, four triples, nine home runs, 24 walks and 26 RBI.
-He's also stolen six bases.
+- Ketel Marte has 12 doubles, four triples, nine home runs, 24 walks and 26 RBI (68 total hits).
+He has swiped six bases.

 Marte Recent Games